May 10th 2019

 GTG: What are the effects of sleep deprivation?

-Dr C: There are multiple effects.
-Even one night’s sleep deprivation will cause you to be more resistant to the hormone insulin.
+Dr C: Even one night’s sleep deprivation will cause you to be more resistant to the hormone insulin.
 This makes it much harder to control your blood sugar levels.
 I have some patients with type 2 diabetes whose blood sugar I am unable to get under control with better diet and movement.
 However, once I start addressing their sleep health, their blood sugar control improves.
-We forget that the body is interconnected and improving your sleep has a knock on benefit on many aspects of your biology including your weight, energy, attention, performance.
+We forget that the body is interconnected and improving your sleep has a knock-on benefit on many aspects of your biology including your weight, energy, attention, performance.
 Good sleep also reduces your risk of diseases such as Alzheimer’s and heart attacks.

 We're in the middle of a sleep deprivation epidemic.
 As a society, we are simply not getting enough.
 All the way though March I will be talking a lot about sleep!
 Got some fantastic FB live conversations lined up and twice a week throughout March, I'll be talking live on @ITV with @itvlorraine about how we can all get more sleep.
 First one will be tomorrow (Tuesday) morning at 8.30am on ITV- tune in and join the conversation if you can.
 How many hours of sleep do you get a night? #The4PillarPlan #LorrainesSleepRevolution #sleep #relax #notech90 #screenfreesabbath #meditation

 GTG: What is ‘sleep debt’ and how do you catch up?